Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 ```bash
 /home/ruchita.solanki/.gm_key
 ```
-The GeneMark key path was specified in `config.ini`.
+This path was provided in `config.ini`.
-## 12.2 RNA-seq Alignment Evidence for BRAKER4
+## 12.2 RNA-seq Alignment Evidence
-RNA-seq reads were aligned to the diatom genome assembly using STAR before running BRAKER4.
+RNA-seq reads from the diatom consortium were aligned to the nuclear-enriched genome assembly using STAR before BRAKER4.
 BRAKER4 was therefore supplied with a precomputed coordinate-sorted BAM file rather than raw RNA-seq FASTQ files.
-The genome assembly used for STAR indexing was:
+The genome assembly used for STAR indexing and BRAKER4 was:
 ```bash
 /work/ebg_lab/eb/diatom_consortia/metatranscriptomics/genome_index/18_diatom.fasta
 ```
-A STAR genome index was generated using the diatom genome assembly:
+A STAR genome index was generated as follows:
 ```bash
 STAR \
     --runThreadN 24 \